 Given the strange tension in the room, I felt it necessary to break the ice and mention to him that I was a big fan and, in fact, a little nervous.
-He said, “don’t be” and jumped off the edge of the couch, placing himself on the seat, removing his slippers and stretching his legs out across the table in front of me – gyrating and rubbing his socked feet mere centimetres from my knees as he glared.
+He said, “don’t be” and jumped off the edge of the couch, placing himself on the seat, removing his slippers, and stretching his legs out across the table in front of me—gyrating and rubbing his socked feet mere centimeters from my knees as he glared.
 After a minute or two of fumbling with my iPhone recorder, I finally managed to start the interview.

-VICE: What is your favourite movie that you’ve worked on?
+VICE: What is your favorite movie that you’ve worked on?

 OK, what’s the most fun you've had on set?

 White Men Can’t Jump was really fun.